Akosah304/fintech_finder.py/README.md

 # fintech_finder.py

-### Purpose of Project
+### Purpose

-The main purpose of this project is to demonstrate an ability build a cryptocurrency wallet as well as a program to find, contract, and pay fintech professionals for projects.
-Ganache was used to establish test ethereum accounts to demontrate capabilities
+The principal aim of this challenge is to showcase the capacity to construct a cryptocurrency wallet and an application for locating, hiring, and compensating fintech experts for tasks.
+Test Ethereum accounts were created using Ganache to demonstrate capabilities.

 ### Technologies